-The scoring benchmark shows how your candidates scored relative to other candidates who have taken the same tests.
+The scoring benchmark shows how your candidates scored on individual tests relative to other candidates.

 Let’s say you manage a digital marketing team and you need to hire a social media specialist.
 You have worked extensively in social media yourself, and know that you’re very skilled at it.
 You put together an assessment, take it yourself, and achieve a raw score of 80%.
 In this situation, you can use yourself as a benchmark, comparing all candidates to your raw score — your percentage of correct answers — and searching for those who score close to or better than you.

 A few months later you need an SEO specialist.
 You’re notoriously very bad at SEO, so you don’t want to use yourself as a benchmark.
 What do you do?